 After all, the key to achieving a balanced diet is to learn the basis of healthy eating, and to practice those principles in a way that includes your favorite foods and treats in moderation.
 This will look different for everyone, and of course, there are many people who benefit from limiting certain foods.
 But after some practice, you will find your own balance!
 If you want some guidance and would like to learn more about nutrition, I’d love to work with you.

 Be prepared for the next time your sweet tooth hits with a stash of these Maple Roasted Almonds.
-Sure, they still have added sugar in the form of maple syrup, but they’re also filled with healthy fats, fiber, magnesium, and calcium.
-Because of that healthy fat and fiber, a small handful of these will satisfy your cravings and keep you full until your next meal.
+Sure, they still have added sugar in the form of maple syrup, but they’re also filled with healthy fats, protein, fiber, magnesium, and calcium.
+Because of that healthy fat, protein, and fiber, a small handful of these will satisfy your cravings and keep you full until your next meal.

 To avoid eating too many, make a big batch and fill small containers with 1 oz portions (~23 almonds).
 Grab one on your way to work, and keep it in your desk for later.